"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Dhananjay Singh, Shrikrishna Patel.
 Comparative study of maximum oxygen consumption of different game players.
-International Journal of Physical Education, Sports and Health.
-2014; 1(2): 17-19.
+Int J Phys Educ Sports Health 2014;1(2):17-19.